mmomtchev/igc-xc-score/README.md

-noflight=false          # do not include the flight track in the geojson output invalid=false           # include invalid GPS fixes hp=false                # High Precision mode, use Vincenty's instead of FCC distances, twice slower for a little bit better precision detectLaunch=false      # auto-trim the beginning of the flight detectLanding=false     # auto-trim the end of the flight
+noflight=false          # do not include the flight track in the geojson output invalid=false           # include invalid GPS fixes hp=false                # High Precision mode, use Vincenty's instead of FCC distances, twice slower for a little bit better precision trim=false              # auto-trim the flight log to its launch and landing points
 ```

 Using with node (**developer**)